 Where they differ is in the typical lifespan of each category member.
 Softscaping works out at about $11 per square foot.
 To save money, buy younger plants and trees.
 Your yard will end up looking the same; it will just take a little longer to grow into the plan.

-This landscaping is tailored for very dry climates and allows for minimal water use.
+This landscaping is tailored for arid climates and allows for minimal water use.
 It focuses on working with plants that occur naturally in that climate type, like purple fountain grass, yellow pampas grass, Mexican feather grass, blue oat grass, autumn joy sedum, and aloe vera—all plants that have the same minimal need for water.

 When professionally installed, costs can run close to $10 per square foot, but having a professional plan out your land use could cost as little as a few hundred dollars or as much as $5,000, or higher, for a more boutique designer.
 Consider, though, the savings in water bills no matter who you choose to design it all.